apache/buildstream/CONTRIBUTING.rst

 This will give you a ``doc/build/html`` directory with the html docs which you can view in your browser locally to test.

 Regenerating session html
 '''''''''''''''''''''''''
-The documentation build will build the session files if they are missing, or if explicitly asked to rebuild.
-We revision the generated session html files in order to reduce the burden on documentation contributors.
+The documentation build will build the session files if the html is out of date or missing, or if explicitly asked to rebuild.

+You can skip running the session files and have dummy examples generated to allow changes to the documentation to be render if a user is unable to regenerate the session files them selves.

+  make BST_DUMMY_REBUILD=1 -C doc

+If a user would like to create the docs with the correct session output but is unable to run the session files then they may down load the latest session files from the gitlab-ci doc element of the master ci PIPELINE and copy them in to the doc/source/sessions folder.
+This process is not currently automated.

 To explicitly rebuild the session snapshot html files, it is recommended that you first set the ``BST_SOURCE_CACHE`` environment variable to your source cache, this